STEAM Robotics in Early Childhood

 …that’s because they pick up on everything!
 And if you think they’re too young to grasp the concept of STEAM learning, coding, programming, and robotics you’d be incorrect.
 The earlier the better!

-There’s no better time to spark kids’ interest in coding, robotics, and engineering than in early childhood education.
+STEAM robotics in early childhood sparks kids’ interest in coding, robotics, and engineering.
 Young children are curious about the world around them, and today that world includes technology.
-But what is the best approach to promoting positive, creative, and educational engagement with technology when they are inundated with screen-time?

 Introduce developmentally appropriate robotics disguised as PLAY!